flamingo-stack/openframe-oss-tenant/openframe/config/README.md

 ## Notes
 • Keep sensitive credentials (passwords, keys) in external environment variables or a secrets manager for production use.
 • The different “profiles” (e.g., local, docker) make it easier to run in distinct environments.
+• Verify the correct config profile is activated (e.g., spring.profiles.active=docker).